thin-edge/thin-edge.io/design/thin-edge-actors-design.md

   must be checked at compile time leveraging rust types for messages and channels.
 * If an actor expect to be connected to specific peers, this must be enforced at compile time, these peers being solely defined by the types of the exchanged messages.
-* Two actors must not need a direct dependency relationships to be able to exchange messages, requests or responses.
+* Two actors must not need a direct dependency relationship to be able to exchange messages, requests or responses.
   In practice, one might have crates with sole purpose to define message types.
   So a consumer of messages, don't need to know any sources of such messages.
   And vice-versa, the producers don't have to depend (at the code level) on any consumers.